Jack-Lin626/notes/wpa_supplicant.md

 *******************
 Case study(94-test)
 -------------------
-In this practice, I use 94-test-5GHz, which is one of APs in office.
+In this practice, I use 94-test-5GHz, which is one of APs in our office.
 The AP is WPA/WPA2-PSK with CCMP+TKIP.
-We can get this information by using wpa_supplicant.
+We can get this information by using wpa_cli.

 ### steps
 1. Connect to internet via ethernet and get essential tools